 Edit a document in a document library

-The simplest way to edit a document in an Office 365 app (like Word or Excel), is to click the file.
+Edit a document in an Office 365 app (like Word or Excel) by selecting the link on the filename.

-Open the document library and click the file you want to edit.
+Open the document library and select the link on the file you want to edit.

-If the file is associated with an Office 365 app, it will open online.
+If the file type is supported for previewing, it will open online.
 If not, you'll get a download prompt.